Image

 What Are the Different Types of Juvenile Crimes in Clay C and Throughout Missouri?

 • Truancy: Under Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
-Homeschooling is an option, but parents must prove the child is getting 1000 hours of instruction.
+While homeschooling is an alternative, parents must demonstrate that the child receives 1000 hours of instruction.

 • Curfew Violations: This involves being in public during hours when a minor is required to be at home.
-These vary by jurisdiction, highlighting the importance of having an experienced juvenile defense lawyer by your side.
+These hours can vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer on your side.

 • Vandalism: Cases of juvenile vandalism are also heard by the Juvenile Division.
 To be charged, vandalism must be proven to be purposeful.
-Penalties range from restitution and fines to probation or, in severe cases, detention.
+Penalties range from restitution and fines to probation or, in serious cases, detention.

-• Traffic Violations: Juvenile traffic violations have a unique aspect – the age at which a juvenile is considered an adult for driving purposes is 15 ½.
-The Juvenile Division can’t handle cases beyond that age.
-However, if a traffic violation is severe enough to warrant jail time, such as a juvenile DWI charge, the traffic court judge will likely request the juvenile court to supersede.
+• Traffic Violations: Juvenile traffic violations are unique in that, as explained above, a juvenile becomes an adult for driving purposes at 15 ½.
+The Juvenile Division cannot take any cases beyond that age, yet if the traffic violation is severe enough to warrant jail time a juvenile DWI charge for example, the traffic court judge may request the juvenile court to supersede.

 Juvenile Crimes Lawyer Clay C, MO | Combs Waterkotte

-Our experienced legal team ensures that the residents of Clay C, MO receive the best possible legal presentation in any situation.
+Our experienced legal team ensures that the citizens of Clay C, MO receive the best possible legal presentation in any situation.
 Along with juvenile defense in Clay C, MO, our lawyers are experienced in a variety of types of cases, such as:

 Who Decides if a Juvenile Can Be Tried as an Adult in Clay C, MO?

-Connect With a Juvenile Defense Lawyer in Clay C, MO Right Away at Combs Waterkotte
+Contact a Juvenile Defense Lawyer in Clay C, MO Right Away at Combs Waterkotte

 View Service Areas